urosevic/head-footer-code/readme.txt

 * Set site-wide custom content for head page section (before the `</head>`)
 * Set site-wide custom content for body section (after the `<body>`) - **Requires WordPress 5.2!**
 * Set site-wide custom content for footer page section (before the `</body>`)
-* [NEW in 1.2] Set homepage specific custom code for head, body and/or footer if Homepage mode is se to Blog Posts
+* **[NEW in 1.2]** Set homepage specific custom code for head, body and/or footer if Homepage mode is se to Blog Posts
 * Set article specific custom code for head page section (before the `</head>`)
 * Set article specific custom code for body section (after the `<body>`) - **Requires WordPress 5.2!**
 * Set article specific custom content for footer page section (before the `</body>`)
 * Choose priority of printed custom code to head/body/footer sections (lower number mean far from `</head>` and `</body>` and closer to `<body>`, higher number means closer to `</head>` and `</body>` and farther to `<body>`)
 * Choose which post types will have enabled article specific head/body/footer fields
 * Choose should article specific head/body/footer code be appended to site-wide code, or will replace site-wide code
+* **[NEW in 1.2.1]** View on Posts/Pages/Custom Post Types listing if article has defined any article specific custom code
 * Site-wide section located under **Tools** > **Head & Footer Code**
 * If you have set WP_DEBUG constant in `wp-config.php` to `true`, you'll see site-wide and article specific entries in page source code wrapped to comments.
+* Multisite is supported.

 General settings, including HEAD, BODY, FOOTER global code and priority, and also homepage code and behavior have been saved to WordPress option `auhfc_settings`.
 Each post/page/custom post type specific HEAD, BODY and FOOTER code and behavior have been saved to post meta `_auhfc`.